official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-143. In a telephone conversation on 17 October, mainly about Afghanistan, Mr Blair and President Bush discussed the recent anthrax attacks on the US and whether the source of the material might be Iraq.76
+143. In a telephone conversation on 17 October, mainly about Afghanistan, Mr Blair and President Bush discussed the recent anthrax attacks on the US and whether the source of the material might be Iraq.[^76]

-144. In his memoir, President Bush wrote that “One of the best intelligence services in Europe” had told the US it suspected Iraq.77
+144. In his memoir, President Bush wrote that “One of the best intelligence services in Europe” had told the US it suspected Iraq.[^77]

-145. On 19 October, US Special Forces landed in Afghanistan to link up with the CIA and Northern Alliance.78
+145. On 19 October, US Special Forces landed in Afghanistan to link up with the CIA and Northern Alliance.[^78]

 146. Lord Wilson of Dinton, Cabinet Secretary from 1998 to September 2002, told the Inquiry that he thought Mr Blair had:

 “… played … an important part in dissuading them [the US] from any thoughts
-that 9/11 was connected with Iraq and dissuading them from taking any action against Iraq”.79
+that 9/11 was connected with Iraq and dissuading them from taking any action against Iraq”.[^79]

-147. Lord Wilson stated that international terrorism and the military action in Afghanistan was the major focus of the UK government at that time.80
+147. Lord Wilson stated that international terrorism and the military action in Afghanistan was the major focus of the UK government at that time.[^80]

 148. By mid-October, discussions on a revised economic sanctions regime for Iraq had made little progress.
 Russia was seen as the main obstacle to agreement.

-76 Letter Wechsberg to McDonald, 17 October 2001, ‘Prime Minister’s Telephone Conversation with President Bush: 17 October’.
+[^76]: Letter Wechsberg to McDonald, 17 October 2001, ‘Prime Minister’s Telephone Conversation with
-77 Bush GW.
+[^77]: Bush GW.
 Decision Points.
 Virgin Books, 2010.
-78 Bush GW.
+[^78]: Bush GW.
 Decision Points.
 Virgin Books, 2010.
-79 Public hearing, 25 January 2011, page 13.
+[^79]: Public hearing, 25 January 2011, page 13.
-80 Public hearing, 25 January 2011, page 28.
+[^80]: Public hearing, 25 January 2011, page 28.

 338

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 149. Following a visit by Mr Blair to Moscow, where there was no movement in the Russian position, Mr Simon McDonald, Mr Straw’s Principal Private Secretary, wrote to Sir David Manning on 11 October stating:

 “The present position is not sustainable.
 Sanctions are eroding.
 Iraqi WMD programmes are continuing.
-The Security Council is divided.”81
+The Security Council is divided.”[^81]

 150. Mr McDonald recorded that another, simple Oil-for-Food rollover resolution would be seen as a victory for Saddam Hussein at the US and the UK’s expense.